MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 5. Make it executable.
 6. Put aforementioned files in your venv folder.
 7. Create a new 'at' entry.
+8. Or put 'at /path/to/your.sh now' in your .bashrc file

 Enjoy!
 LOL